 5.1.
 The identification of the vehicle;

 5.2.
-Nuisance;
+Environmental nuisances;

 5.3.
-Other environment related items listed in paragraph 5. of the annex to this Rule hereafter.
+Noise emissions5.4.
+Other items related to the protection of the environment

 6. Methods of inspections

 The method of inspection set out in the annex to this Rule shall be the minimum requirement.
 Where a method of inspection is given as visual, it means that in addition to looking at the items, the inspector can also handle them, evaluate noise, etc.